vbarinova/vbarinova.github.io/index.md

   <ul><li>Mixed reality musical theater karaoke spectacle.</li>
   <li>Key role: UI art, graphic design (logo, promotional materials)</li></ul>
   <img src="/images/shadowcast.png">
+Production process with this project has been with 15-20 people in Agile environment.
+Aside from key work I've done, I helped a lot with the initial development and research on art style and graphics for the project.
   <br><br>

 <h3><a href="https://theavianlord.itch.io/a-corgi-at-night">A Corgi at Night</a></h3>